 HARRIS Stink Bug Killer is the perfect solution to kill stink bugs before they overwinter in your RV or home.
 This type of Deltamethrin product is a non-staining and odorless formula that’s is ready to use and starts working once spray has dried.

 To work effectively, simply apply it around door frames, window sills, and any surface where stink bugs can enter your RV or congregate.
 It offers long residual control of stink bugs and other winter invaders; indoors and outdoors!

 Tempo Ultra WP is a pyrethroid-based insecticide that is highly effective at controlling a broad range of insect pests, including Stink Bugs.

-It provides a fast knockdown and kill and leaves a residual that keeps killing insects for up to 30 to 90 days.
-Tempo Ultra WP has a no odor and leaves a clear, almost invisible residue.
+It provides a fast knockdown and kill and leaves a residual that keeps killing insects from 30 to 90 days.
+Yet, Tempo Ultra WP stink bug killer has a no odor and leaves a clear, almost invisible residue.

-And, while they aren’t structurally destructive, these smelly insects are destroying crops, fruit trees and ornamentals all over the Country.
+Though stink bugs aren’t harmful, they are an ugly and smelly nuisance.
+And, while they aren’t structurally destructive, these smelly bugs are known to destroy crops, fruit trees and ornamentals all over the Country.

-As traveling RVers, it’s important that we eradicate them before transporting them from state to state and even our neighboring countries to keep them from further damage.
+As traveling RVers, it’s important that we eradicate them before transporting them across state lines and even our neighboring countries to keep them from further damage.

 RVing takes planning to ensure you have the best adventure experience.
 Anytime we plan our camping trips, we use RV LIFE Trip Wizard to get us to our camping destinations utilizing RV-friendly routes specific to your RV and travel preferences.